urigoren/elm-flask-quickstart/assets/Readme.md

-Static assets goes in here
+Static files and 3rd party dependencies goes in here